m-riosa/ParkPalApp/README.md

 # ParkPalApp
-App made for theme-park goers to check current wait times to better plan vacations
+App made for theme-park goers to check current wait times to better plan vacations.
+This app was developed in Flutter.

 This was an app created as part of a full-stack application done in University.
 The app was made entirely by me, my groupmates handled the database creation, API endpoints, as well as the web application.